 Our plantsperts reveal their top tips to help you maximize your living room with unique indoor plants!
-We teach you how to arrange plants in your living room using color, size, depth and accent pieces, to help you create an environment you can thrive in.
+We teach you how to arrange plants in your living room using colour, size, depth and accent pieces, to help you create an environment you can thrive in.

 Living rooms are multifunctional spaces that should evoke a healthy and balanced living environment, simultaneously promoting a relaxed yet wakeful state.
 They should be somewhere you can feel calm enough to curl up on the sofa yet lively enough to face the day ahead.
 At Bloombox Club we know there is more to arranging your plants than first meets the eye and so we wanted to share some helpful tips to guide you through decorating your home's most versatile room!

 Check out - A plant for every room

 When deciding on how to arrange plants in your space, you should consider both the environmental needs of the plants, and how you’d like to display your living area - both are important!
 We recommend that you first consider what type of atmosphere you want to create in your environment, and then choose plants with properties that will foster this quality.

 Look no further for living room decoration ideas.
 Here are 4 key points to think about when arranging your living room plants: